// Speaking Engagements

 The “two-state” solution to the Israeli-Palestinian dispute, after a quarter-century of failed negotiations, has been losing credibility on the Arab side.
 Why go on begging for a Palestinian mini-state in the occupied territories?
 Wait half a generation, and the higher Palestinian birth-rate will created an Arab majority in the entire area between the Jordan River and the sea.
 Then just demand the vote for Palestinians in the whole region: the “one-state solution.”

 This shift in Arab strategy, though it does not involve military action, would be a long-term existential threat to the current Jewish state of Israel.
 These revolutions, by removing regimes that conformed to American policy rather than the views of their own population, are revealing the reality of Israel’s strategic situation in the region.
-But they also create an opportunity, perhaps a last opportunity, or a realistic Israeli government to negotiate a “two-state solution” that could win the support of the new Arab regimes.
+But they also create an opportunity, perhaps a last opportunity, for a realistic Israeli government to negotiate a “two-state solution” that could win the support of the new Arab regimes.

 GWYNNE DYER